JaydenE55/IR-Over-WiFi/README.md

 This project will only work if your device your accepts Infared signals from a remote or similar device.
 It also only accepts NEC format IR codes.

+## Deprecated
+With the mibration to Blynk.cloud, it would be very difficult and time comsuming to migrate this project to the new platform, so I am deeming the project dead.

 ## Getting Started
 1. Download the Blynk App from the Google Play or App Store and install it and create an account.
 2. Create a new project, once you've created your project you should've been emailed an authorization key, save that for later.